 Here are some excerpts from the book, North Ridge Lore, a collection of stories about Alexandria’s North Ridge Neighborhood.
 These stories are based on interviews and research by the North Ridge History Committee.

 Excerpt by Jean Beiro

 This house is believed to have been used as a hospital by Union forces during the Civil War.
-Arnold Zimbro, who lived in the house from 1926-1933, recalls there were stains on the floor outside a third-floor bedroom that were said to be bloodstains, presumably from war casualties treated there.
+Arnold Zimbro, who lived in the house from 1926-1933, recalls there were stains on the floor outside a third-floor bedroom that were said to be bloodstains, presumably from war casualties.
 Another theory, less widely circulated, suggests that it served as a residence for the Union surgeon general.
 This speculation is linked with the fact that the house was a relatively short distance from the Civil War Convalescent Camp which occupied a large area on the north side of Four Mile Run.

 Excerpt by Jean Weber